JuliarGubolin/sql-learning/README.md

 For this chapter, the author used the database *Rexon_Metals*.

 This chapter is full of useful comands and symbols.
-The most intersting for me was the '%' and '_', linked with the expression *LIKE* string by characters to filter.
-For example: if I just want the report codes from the column *report_code* of the *station_data table* that starts with 'A' followed by any character.
+The most intersting for me was the '%' and '_', linked with the expression `LIKE` string by characters to filter.
+For example: if I just want the report codes from the column `report_code` of the table `station_data` that starts with 'A' followed by any character.

 `SELECT * FROM STATION_DATA  WHERE REPORT_code like 'A%'`